MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/access-fleet-hub-cluster-kubernetes-api.md

 # Access the Kubernetes API for an Azure Kubernetes Fleet Manager hub cluster

-If your Azure Kubernetes Fleet Manager (Kubernetes Fleet) resource was created with a hub cluster enabled, you can use it to centrally control scenarios like Kubernetes resource propagation.
-In this article, you learn how to access the Kubernetes API of a hub cluster that the Kubernetes Fleet resource manages.
+If your Azure Kubernetes Fleet Manager (Kubernetes Fleet) resource was created with a hub cluster, you can use it to centrally control scenarios like Kubernetes resource propagation.
+In this article, you learn how to access the Kubernetes API for a Kubernetes Fleet hub cluster.

 ## Prerequisites